Arlington, Virginia Medical Malpractice Attorney

 - Emergency room errors – Many emergency rooms in Arlington, Washington D.C., and surrounding areas have problems with understaffing, which can result in long wait times and rushed examinations of patients.

 - Anesthesia errors – Patients can suffer harm when doctors improperly administer anesthesia or fail to check a patient’s medical history for allergies and other factors that may lead to a negative reaction to anesthesia.

 - Birth injuries – Medical errors can occur during the course of a woman’s pregnancy or during labor and delivery which put a child’s health at risk or lead to a lifelong disability such as cerebral palsy.

 It is important to know that some patients suffer injuries from medical treatment that come from dangerous drugs or defective medical devices such as IVC filters or hip implants.
 In those cases, the manufacturer of the drug or medical device may be liable for the patient’s injuries.
 These types of cases fall into a different area of the law known as product liability.

-We may also consult with experts who have a background in the type of treatment that you received.
+We may also consult with expert witnesses who have a background in the type of treatment that you received.
 An expert can help us to understand your case and how your treatment may have failed to meet the standard of care that you deserved.